 Lookouts need to be in a position where both the objective hazard and the firefighters can be seen.
 Lookouts must be trained to observe the wildland fire environment and to recognize and anticipate changes in fire behavior.
-The whole idea is when the objective hazard becomes a danger the Lookout relays the information to the firefighters so they can reposition to the safety zone or safer area.
+The whole idea is when the objective hazard becomes a danger the lookout relays the information to the firefighters so they can reposition to the safety zone or safer area.

-- What are the objective hazards that a Lookout is looking for?
+- What are the objective hazards that a lookout is looking for?

-- What are the tools and skills that a good Lookout should possess?
+- What are the tools and skills that a good lookout should possess?

-- Discuss how your crew can utilize a roving Lookout.
+- Discuss how your crew can utilize a roving lookout.

 Communications is the vehicle which delivers the message to the firefighters, alerting them of the approaching hazard.
 Communications must be prompt and clear.

-- Radios are limited and it is vital to have at least one back up way to quickly Communicate information.
+- Radios are limited and it is vital to have at least one back up way to quickly communicate information.
 Identify some options that your crew/team can use in this situation.

 - Discuss how each person on your crew/team has a role and responsibility in recognizing and communicating hazards.

-Escape routes are the paths firefighters take from their current location, in which they are exposed to danger, to an area free from danger.
-Unlike the other components, there must always be more than one Escape route available to the firefighter.
+Escape Routes are the paths firefighters take from their current location, in which they are exposed to danger, to an area free from danger.
+Unlike the other components, there must always be more than one escape route available to the firefighter.
 With their effectiveness continually changing, Escape routes are probably the most elusive component of LCES.
-As the firefighter works along the fire perimeter, fatigue and spatial separation increases the time required to reach the safety zone.
+As the firefighter works along the fire perimeter, fatigue and spatial separation increase the time required to reach the safety zone.
 On indirect or parallel firelines, situations become compounded.
 Unless Escape routes have been identified ahead, as well as behind, a firefighter’s retreat may not be possible.

 Safety Zones are planned locations where fire-fighters may find refuge from danger and where no fire shelter is needed.
-Fireline intensity and Safety zone topography determine its effectiveness.
+Fireline intensity and safety zone topography determine its effectiveness.

 Incident Management Situation Report (IMSR)